sg893052/sonic-buildimage/manageability/mgmt-framework/Management Framework.md

 Config Validation Library (CVL) is an independent library to validate ABNF schema based SONiC (Redis) configuration.
 This library can be used by component like [Cfg-gen](https://github.com/Azure/sonic-buildimage/blob/master/src/sonic-config-engine/sonic-cfggen), Translib, [ZTP](https://github.com/Azure/SONiC/blob/master/doc/ztp/ztp.md) etc. to validate SONiC configuration data before it is written to Redis DB.
 Ideally, any component importing config_db.json file into Redis DB can invoke CVL API to validate the configuration.

-CVL uses SONiC native YANG models written based on ABNF schema along with various constraints.
+CVL uses SONiC YANG models written based on ABNF schema along with various constraints.
 These native YANG models are simple and have a very close mapping to the associated ABNF schema.
 Custom YANG extensions (annotations) are used for custom validation purpose.
 Specific YANG extensions (rather metadata) are used to translate ABNF data to YANG data.
-In the context of CVL these YANG models are called CVL YANG models.
+In the context of CVL these YANG models are called CVL YANG models and generated from SONiC YANG during build time.
 Opensource [libyang](https://github.com/CESNET/libyang) library is used to perform YANG data validation.

-CVL YANG can be used as Northbound YANG for management interface by adding other data definitions such as state data (read only data), RPC or Notification as needed.Such YANG models written based on CVL YANG models are called SONiC NBI YANG models.
+SONiC YANG can be used as Northbound YANG for management interface by adding other data definitions such as state data (read only data), RPC or Notification as needed.Such YANG models are called SONiC NBI YANG models.
 Since CVL validates configuration data only, these data definition statements are ignored by CVL.
-During build time CVL YANG is actually generated from SONiC NBI YANG models.
-Refer to [APPENDIX](#APPENDIX) for detailed guidelines on writing SONiC NBI YANG model.
+During build time CVL YANG is actually generated from SONiC NBI YANG models with the help of CVL specific pyang plugin.

 ###### 3.2.2.8.1 Architecture

 ![CVL architecture](images/CVL_Arch.jpg)

-1. During build time, developer writes YANG schema based on ABNF schema and adds metadata and constraints as needed.
+1. During build time, developer writes SONiC YANG schema based on ABNF schema following [SONiC YANG Guidelines](https://github.com/Azure/SONiC/blob/master/doc/mgmt/SONiC_YANG_Model_Guidelines.md) and adds metadata and constraints as needed.
 Custom YANG extensions are defined for this purpose.
-2. The YANG models are compiled using Pyang compiler and generated YIN files packaged in the build
+2. The YANG models are compiled using Pyang compiler.
+CVL specific YIN schema files are derived from SONiC YANG with the help of CVL specific pyang plugin.
+Finally, generated YIN files are packaged in the build.
-3. During boot up/initialization sequence YIN schemas generated from SONiC native YANG models are parsed and schema tree is build using libyang API.
+3. During boot up/initialization sequence, YIN schemas generated from SONiC YANG models are parsed and schema tree is build using libyang API.
 4. Application calls CVL APIs to validate the configuration.
 In case of Translib library DB Access layer calls appropriate CVL APIs to validate the configuration.
 5. ABNF JSON goes through a translator and YANG  data is generated.
 Metadata embedded in the YANG schema are used to help this translation process.
 6. Then YANG data is fed to libyang for performing syntax validation first.
 If error occurs, CVL returns appropriate error code and details to application without proceeding further.